 Mosaicism (or mosaic Down syndrome) is diagnosed when there is a mixture of two types of cells, some containing the usual 46 chromosomes and some containing 47.
 Those cells with 47 chromosomes contain an extra chromosome 21.

-Mosaicism is the least common form of Down syndrome and accounts for only about 1% of all cases of Down syndrome (Facts about Down syndrome, 2021).
+Mosaicism is the least common form of Down syndrome and accounts for only about 2% of all cases of Down syndrome (Facts about Down syndrome, 2021).
 Research has indicated that individuals with mosaic Down syndrome may have fewer characteristics of Down syndrome than those with other types of Down syndrome.
 However, broad generalizations are not possible due to the wide range of abilities people with Down syndrome possess.

-In translocation, which accounts for about 4% of cases of Down syndrome, the total number of chromosomes in the cells remains 46; however, an additional full or partial copy of chromosome 21 attaches to another chromosome, usually chromosome 14 (Facts and Down syndrome, 2021).
+In translocation, which accounts for about 3% of cases of Down syndrome, the total number of chromosomes in the cells remains 46; however, an additional full or partial copy of chromosome 21 attaches to another chromosome, usually chromosome 14 (Facts and Down syndrome, 2021).
 The presence of the extra full or partial chromosome 21 causes the characteristics of Down syndrome.

 What causes Down syndrome?

 Regardless of the type of Down syndrome, a person may have, all people with Down syndrome have an extra, critical portion of chromosome 21 present in all or some of their cells.

 The cause of the extra full or partial chromosome is still unknown.
 Maternal age is the only factor that has been linked to an increased chance of having a baby with Down syndrome resulting from nondisjunction or mosaicism.
 However, due to higher birth rates in younger women, 51% of children with Down syndrome are born to women under 35 years of age.
 (De Graaf et al., 2022).

 There is no definitive scientific research that indicates that Down syndrome is caused by environmental factors or the parents’ activities before or during pregnancy.

 The additional partial or full copy of the 21st chromosome which causes Down syndrome can originate from either the father or the mother.
 Approximately 5% of the cases have been traced to the father.

 What is the likelihood of having a child with Down syndrome?